Share →

-In my first days of recovery, I found the hole poem incredibly helpful and meaningful as a metaphor for rearranging how I wanted to move through the world.
-I had a conversation with Willow last night about the difference between being a victim and a survivor.
+In my first days of recovery, the hole poem helped me as a meaningful metaphor for rearranging how I wanted to move through the world.
+I had a conversation with the kid last night about the difference between being a victim and a survivor.
 I hadn’t had that conversation in a long time.
-It provided a nice opportunity to take stock of the changes I’ve made.
-I would say that at this point in my life I drift between chapters three, four, and five.
-There are some holes that I fall into out of habits that are very hard to change, negotiating the holes on the street has become easier, and for the most part I do take a different street.
-Still, there are those difficult “what the fuck?” times that I fall into a hole.
+It provided a nice opportunity to take stock of changes.
+Today, I drift between chapters three, four, and five.
+There are some holes that are habits, and very hard to change.
+Sometimes, negotiating the holes on the street has become easier, and for the most part I do take a different street.
+Still, there are those difficult “wtf?” times that I fall into a hole.
 Moreover, sometimes I wonder if avoiding certain streets is a good thing, or just another form of denial.
-But I suppose, following the metaphor, that different streets can take you to the same destination, and so you end up where you were going anyway.
+But maybe, following the metaphor, different streets can take you to the same destination, and so you end up where you were going anyway.

 There Is a Hole in My Sidewalk